jungsoul/illustrator_JS/README.md

 **Version 2** *(illustrator_JS_v2.jsx)*

+The percent abundance is represented for each sample relative to the total of the community (meaning 100%).
 This version is useful when your dataset contains fewer species but abundant.

 **The generated graphic has the following features:**

- - A4
+ - A4 sized document
-- Landscape orientation.
+ - Landscape orientation
- - Supports the representation of 20 columns with data.
+ - Supports the representation of a maximum of 20 columns with data
- - Sample name 5 characters.
- - The colours and fonts are basic.
+ - Basic colours and fonts

-Please bear in mind:
+**Please bear in mind:**

  - Dataset with a number of samples less than five and a number of species less than six or seven generates correct, but weird looking graphics.
  - Increasing number of samples decreases readability of sample names.